International Social and Economic Rights Project (iSERP)

 We will not duplicate functions that other groups and institutes already perform admirably, such as addressing strategic and technical issues in current litigation or providing a clearinghouse for SER documents.
 Our group seeks outreach to and connection with others in the field; however, our meetings are generally in the format of small working groups by invitation.

-Northeastern University School of Law will host the sixth annual conference of the International Social and Economic Rights Project (iSERP) over four days, from February 27 to March 1, 2015. iSERP is a global network of lawyers, judges, human rights advocates and legal academics who critically examine the effectiveness of social and economic rights in bringing about real change in people’s lives.
+The seventh annual conference of the International Social and Economic Rights Project (iSERP) will take place in Dehli, India, over four days, from March 24-27, 2016. iSERP is a global network of lawyers, judges, human rights advocates and legal academics who critically examine the effectiveness of social and economic rights in bringing about real change in people’s lives.
 An increasing number of jurisdictions in both the developed and developing worlds have guaranteed social and economic rights in constitutions, treaty commitments, and other legal instruments. iSERP is particularly interested in judicial enforcement of social and economic rights and in how legal processes interact with grassroots activism.
-The group had its founding conference at NUSL in 2009 and has since met in Bogotá, Colombia; Pretoria, South Africa; London, UK, and Bellagio, Italy.
+The group had its founding conference at NUSL in 2009 and has since met in Boston, Bogotá, Colombia; Pretoria, South Africa; London, UK, and Bellagio, Italy.
+Precise details will follow in due course.

 iSERP is based at the Program on Human Rights in the Global Economy (PHRGE), Northeastern University School of Law, Boston (USA).
 Other institutions will host future conferences on a rotating basis.
 Thus far we have held workshops at Northeastern University School of Law in Boston, USA (2009), the Faculty of Law, Universidad de los Andes, Bogotá, Colombia (2010), and the Faculty of Law, University of Pretoria, South Africa (2011).